hot-meal/javascript-best-practices/README.md

 ### Use default arguments instead of short circuiting or conditionals

-Default arguments are often cleaner than short circuiting.
+Default arguments are cleaner.
 Be aware that if you use them, your function will only provide default values for `undefined` arguments.
 Other "falsy" values such as `''`, `""`, `false`, `null`, `0`, and `NaN`, will not be replaced by a default value.